 What questions should you ask when interviewing a Node.js engineer?

-No matter which employment type you choose, there are two main categories of questions you should ask in real-time before hiring a web application engineer:
+No matter which engagement type you choose, there are two main categories of questions you should ask in real-time before hiring a web application engineer:

-- Hard skills: You should always make sure that the full-stack developer you have an interview with has the skills you need for your projects (PHP, AWS and V8 JavaScript engine, npm, Angular.js, front-end and back-end development, and sometimes Python).
+• Hard skills: You should always make sure that the full-stack developer you’re interviewing or considering for the position has the skills you need for your projects (PHP, AWS and V8 JavaScript engine, npm, Angular.js, front-end and back-end development, and sometimes Python).
 Asking questions about Node.js and JavaScript (i.e., the environment’s features, creating a cross-platform Android or iOS app, Node.js frameworks, questions around functionality and API or Agile, etc.) will verify the candidate’s hard skills.

 Why should you choose YouTeam to hire your next Node.js developer?